Thought Leadership & Tools

 When it comes to ‘IT Cost Optimization’, this is something that CIOs have often tried to achieve, though they have seldom been able to articulate how effectively they have done this, nor how effective they have been in helping to optimize business costs.

-Ingraining cost optimization within the IT organisation’s DNA requires leadership and planning by CIOs.
+Ingraining cost optimization within the IT organization’s DNA requires leadership and planning by CIOs.
 IT cost optimization needs to be constantly practiced, and CIOs should formulate a programme for cost optimization by establishing a baseline of IT spending, identifying opportunities relative to peer-group benchmarks, developing a strategy to optimize and executing that strategy, before finally tracking the benefits realized.

 Lastly, when it comes to ‘Demonstrating the Business Value of IT’, CIO’s must find a means of effectively communicating the understanding of the make-up of their IT costs and drivers, which has been learned through cost transparency.